 Outcomes for service users

-Sustained increased functional ability, improved emotional well-being and reduced incidence of challenging or aggressive behaviour are all positive outcomes and may be achieved over a period of as little as 6 – 12 months.
-We can also measure outcomes in terms of the type of facility to which service users are discharged.
-Our intensive rehabilitation service for adults with acquired brain injuries formally started in The Mews in December 2010.
+Sustained increased functional ability, improved emotional well-being and reduced incidence of challenging or aggressive behaviour are all positive outcomes and may be achieved over a period of as little as 6 – 12 months following intensive rehabilitation.